damather/Metal/README.md

     "requestBody": {}
 }
 ```
-After trigger the ListMetalTokens flow, again, we need to hop to `GET /flow/{holdingidentityshorthash}/{clientrequestid}`
+Upon triggering the ListMetalTokens flow, again, we need to hop to `GET /flow/{holdingidentityshorthash}/{clientrequestid}`
 and check the result.